madeleineforbes/gwenbell.com/about.md

 About
 =====

-<a href="#dailylife">Daily Life</a> | <a href="#unresume">Unresume</a>
+<a href="#dailylife">Daily Life</a> | <a href="#unresume">Unresume</a> | <a href="#yoga">Yoga</a>

 I live in Brooklyn, New York.
-Bed-Stuy _represent_.

-I moved to the city in March 2013.
+I moved to this city in March 2013.
 Before that, I spent 2012 traveling the globe (Berlin, London, Singapore, Japan, and Mexico).
 As I traveled, I looked for what's next in tech and I didn't find it out there, so I decided to program it myself.

 I am now in the lucky position of being able to [write](http://git.gwenbell.com) and [program](http://gwenbell.com/git) for a living.
 I write to [inboxes](https://tinyletter.com/gwenbell) and the public web.
-I earn cash from the products I create, and from what I think of as [micro-genius grants](http://gittip.com/gwenbell).
+I earn from the products I create, and from what I think of as [micro-genius grants](http://gittip.com/gwenbell).

 <a name="dailylife"></a>